v-makoud/Azure-Industry-docs/azure-industry-docs/financial/risk-grid-compute-overview.md

 Before beginning any sort of integrated computing, Azure must be connected to the on-premise network.
 Azure offers two models for securely and reliably connecting current on-premise systems to Azure, [Microsoft Azure ExpressRoute](/azure/expressroute/expressroute-introduction) and [VPN Gateway](https://docs.microsoft.com/en-us/azure/vpn-gateway/).
 Both offer secure and reliable connectivity, although there are differences in implementation, performance, cost and other attributes.

 There are several physical network connectivity configurations beyond those in this logical model.
-To help with decisions and architectural guidance regarding connecting your network to Azure, see the article [Connect an on-premises network to Azure](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/) by the patterns & practices group.
+To help with decisions and architectural guidance regarding connecting your network to Azure, see the article [Connect an on-premises network to Azure (Test Link)](/azure/architecture/reference-architectures/hybrid-networking/) by the patterns & practices group.

 ## Batch Processing